yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 ## Developed With

-This was developed using Python 3.9 and Anaconda, Inc. on Windows 10 systems.
+The project was developed using Python 3.9 and Anaconda, Inc. on Windows 10 systems.
+PyQt5 was and pyopengl were used in the viewer.

 ## Table of Contents